johnbrandborg/cruds/README.md

 - [ ] OAuth Client for Authentication

 ## License
-restful-client is released under the MIT License.
+cruds is released under the MIT License.
 See the bundled LICENSE file for details.

 ## Credits
 * [URLLib3 Team](https://github.com/urllib3)